MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceRoleManagementAlertDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUnifiedRoleManagementAlertDefinition>`: unifiedRoleManagementAlertDefinition
+`BODYPARAMETER <IMicrosoftGraphUnifiedRoleManagementAlertDefinition>`: unifiedRoleManagementAlertDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`:
   - `[DisplayName <String>]`:
   - `[HowToPrevent <String>]`: